Common but harmless, benign blemishes found on the face, neck and torso.

 I’m going into the sun soon afterwards.
 Can I still have treatment?

 Removal of any fibrous blemishes?
-Yes, as long as you use Broad Spectrum Sunscreen over the treated area.
-For Vascular blemishes it’s best to wait until you get back.
+Yes, once healed and as long as you use Broad Spectrum Sunscreen over the treated area.
+For vascular blemishes it’s best to wait until you’ve been back for 2 weeks.